On powers of tight Hamilton cycles in randomly perturbed hypergraphs: Outline of the Proof of Theorem

-\section{New ideas in the proof}
+\subsection{New ideas in the proof}

-The general framework for building the (power of) Hamilton cycle is the absorption method, which has been a powerful tool in finding spanning subgraphs since R\"{o}dl, Ruci\'{n}ski and Szemer\'{e}di in~\cite{Rodl1} applied it to establish a generalization of Dirac's theorem to $k$-graphs.
-We do follow this framework, namely, we split the work into a connecting lemma and an absorbing lemma.
-We also employ Janson's inequality to derive local structures (e.g. for connecting two paths by a constant number of vertices) using random edges.
-However, with these techniques, the authors of~\cite{Beden} were only able to show Theorem~\ref{main} under the somewhat strong condition $\alpha>1-\binom{k+r-2}{k-1}^{-1}$.
+The general framework for building the (power of) Hamilton cycle is the absorption method, which has been a powerful tool in finding spanning subgraphs since R\"{o}dl, Ruci\'{n}ski, and Szemer\'{e}di in~\cite{Rodl1} applied it to establish a generalization of Dirac's theorem to $k$-graphs.
+Following this framework, one shall first fix a short path $P$ which can absorb \emph{any} small set of vertices to the interior of the path.
+Then the job is reduced to fining a collection of small number ($o(n)$) of vertex-disjoint paths whose union covers almost the entire vertex set and then connecting these paths and $P$ to a cycle.
+At the last the vertices outside the cycle will be absorbed by $P$.
+We use this framework and also employ Janson's inequality to derive local structures (e.g.~for connecting two paths by a constant number of vertices) using random edges.
+However, with these techniques, the authors of~\cite{Beden} were only able to show Theorem~\ref{main} under the stronger condition $\alpha>1-\binom{k+r-2}{k-1}^{-1}$.

 When using Janson's inequality, the authors of~\cite{Beden} chose to keep ``root'' vertices free of random edges.
 For example, to connect two given tight paths, they would like to first extend the paths with deterministic edges, and then argue that there are many choices of such extensions enforced by the minimum codegree condition.
 Then among all those extensions using deterministic edges (e.g., edges of $H$), one can hook up the paths using random edges by Janson's inequality.
 Since our aim is to eliminate the codegree requirement almost entirely, under the same framework of absorption (and for $r\ge 2$), we \emph{have to} use random edges even in the initial extensions.
 However, this gives a significant challenge as such extensions use random edges containing ``fixed'' vertices.
-In the numerical aspect, all applications of Janson's inequality in~\cite{Beden} were helpful only if $\Phi_F=\Phi_F(n,p)\ge Cn$ (where $F$ being the $k$-graph as the connector, see Definition~\ref{def2}) for some large constant $C$, and such extensions using random edges will cause $\Phi_F$ to be sublinear.
+In the numerical aspect, all applications of Janson's inequality in~\cite{Beden} were helpful only if $\Phi_F=\Phi_F(n,p)\ge Cn$ (where $F$ being the $k$-graph as the connector, see Definition~\ref{def2}, and the definition of $\Phi_F$ is given in Section~\ref{s3}) for some large constant $C$, and such extensions using random edges will cause $\Phi_F$ to be sublinear.